Skip to content

 Between its wine route and picture-perfect small towns, Alsace is full of amazing things to do.
 Here are some of the best things to do and see while in the fairytale-like region of Alsace.

-Strasbourg….
-All in One Place!
+Strasbourg: All in One Place!

 The city of Strasbourg is a well-known city, famous for being so many things; the capital of the historic wine-growing region of Alsace, it is also the seat of the European Parliament, and it is a city that derives from both French and German cultures.
-But, most importantly, Strasbourg is famous for being the home of the glamorous Petite France.
+Most importantly, Strasbourg is famous for being the home of the glamorous Petite France.

 Petite France of Strasbourg is the kind of city you see on postcards, except here you will be seeing it in real life!
 Celebrated for being the best-preserved old quarters in Europe, Petite France is a UNESCO World Heritage Site.